 What to do with a bad reference

 You may think that a previous employer cannot give you a bad reference, as it is illegal.
-But you would be wrong, to find out the facts about a bad reference, read more….
+But you would be wrong, to find out the facts, read more….

 Not every previous employer will have nice things to say about you.
 A negative or misleading reference can knock a potential candidate out of contention for a permanent job offer.

 So pre-screening your reference to ensure a bad reference does not sabotage your job search is advisable.